The Honorable Josette DelleDonne Manning, Esq.

 Delaware Department of Services for Children, Youth and Their Families

-An accomplished prosecutor and advocate for Delaware’s children, Josette DelleDonne Manning became Cabinet Secretary of the Delaware Department of Services for Children, Youth and their Families on January 23, 2017.
-She was nominated by Delaware Governor John Carney and subsequently confirmed by the Delaware State Senate on January 18, 2017.
+An accomplished prosecutor and advocate for Delaware’s children, Josette DelleDonne Manning became Cabinet Secretary of the Delaware Department of Services for Children, Youth and Their Families on January 23, 2017.
 She currently leads a dedicated staff of 1,200 professionals tasked with coordinating services for children and youth who have experienced abuse and neglect, are in foster care or awaiting adoption, are in need of behavioral health services, or have been court ordered to juvenile detention services.

-Prior to her confirmation, Secretary Manning had been a prosecutor for the Delaware Department of Justice for 16 years, conducting more than 75 trials during that time, prosecuting crimes from misdemeanors to capital murder.
+Prior to her confirmation, Secretary Manning had been a prosecutor for the Delaware Department of Justice for 16 years.
+She conducted more than 75 trials during that time, prosecuting crimes from misdemeanors to capital murder.
 She served as Director of the Special Victims Unit, overseeing prosecution of all child abuse, child death and sex crime cases statewide.

 “Josette has defended Delaware’s children as a prosecutor, and I’m confident she has the leadership skills and experience necessary to make the right decisions on behalf of children in Delaware who have experienced abuse, abandonment and neglect,” said Governor Carney.
 “She will take the lead on coordinating services for children and families who are most at risk, ensure that appropriate treatment options exist, and help us prevent abuse of Delaware’s children in the first place.”